imbasimba/toasty/docs/examples.rst

 This script processes an existing all-sky PNG image that uses a Cartesian projection, using scikit-image_ to load the data::

-  from toasty.toast import toast, cartesian_sampler
+  from toasty.toast import toast from toasty.samplers import cartesian_sampler
   from skimage.io import imread

   data = imread('allsky.png')